Symmetry Fractionalization, Defects, and Gauging of Topological Phases: Examples

 is singular.
+Using the notation of Sec.~\ref{sec:Z_N}, we will denote this BTC as $\mathcal{C}_\mb{0}=\mathbb{Z}_2^{(1)}$.
 We note that our results on classification of symmetry fractionalization do not directly apply, since modularity was an essential part of the argument.

-Using the notation of Appendix~\ref{sec:znmodel}, we will denote this category as $\mathcal{C}_\mb{0}=\mathbb{Z}_2^{(1)}$.
+However, we may still apply the general theory developed for $G$-crossed BTCs and gauging the symmetry.
+For fermionic SPT phases with an arbitrary finite symmetry group $G$, the resulting classification is given by the three cohomology groups $H^1(G, \mathbb{Z}_2), H^2(G,\mathbb{Z}_2)$ and $H^3(G,\mathrm{U}(1))$, as demonstrated in \Ref{fspt}.
+Here, we will only examine the case of $G=\mathbb{Z}_2$ in explicit detail.